Render Print Jobs on Client Computers

 - Run this command to set the Rendering Mode for all printers to Client-Side Rendering (CSR):

 Set-Printer -Name <PrinterName> -RenderingMode CSR.
-(Pro Tip: try using the wildcard character * instead of each PrinterName to run this command on all your printers at once!)
+(Pro tip: use the wildcard character * instead of specifying each PrinterName to run this command on all your printers at once!)

 Maybe you like the idea of configuring this automatically, but you’re afraid of PowerShell.
 Lucky for you there’s always more than one way to do something in Windows.